 Being an Intern at MCLI

-MCLI interns learn the difference between human rights as a concept usually associated with problems in developing countries and human rights as a reality in their own communities by participating in a series of MCLI training workshops, attending public meetings, observing demonstrations and rallies, shadowing a Board Member, keeping a journal of reflections, researching and writing reports on human rights violations in the United States, and meeting with community members and other non-governmental organizations.
+Interns are taught to analyze a broad range of issues using a human rights framework.
+MCLI interns learn the difference between human rights as a concept and human rights as a reality in their own communities by participating in MCLI training workshops, attending public meetings, observing demonstrations and rallies, shadowing a Board Member, keeping a journal of reflections, researching and writing reports on human rights violations in the United States, and meeting with community members and other non-governmental organizations.

 BUILDING THE MOVEMENT – INTERNSHIPS